objcio/articles/2015-01-09-natasha-murashev.md

 There’s that stereotype of programmers, sitting alone in the basement somewhere.
 But in real life you have to work with people.
 It's  a lot about group dynamics and group think.
 Trying to put in different opinions is very important sometimes, because often times when you all know each other, everyone just agrees on things, and that might not be the right thing.
 There are also a lot of things around leadership, like caring for other people and developing a relationship that’s outside of just your everyday coding.

-*F: With your background in psychology, do you have any tips how to deal with the ups and downs in programming?
-Those frustrating moments were you just don't know what's going on?*
+F: With your background in psychology, do you have any tips how to deal with the ups and downs in programming?
+Those frustrating moments were you just don't know what's going on?

 N: So that’s actually been the hardest thing about learning programming when I started, because I wasn’t used to that.
 In school, it was a very clear formula --- you study hard and you get an A on the test.
 Or even in my jobs before programming, it was more of a linear learning process, it always gets better.
-But then when I started programming, it was like that where one day I’m like on top of the world, and then the next day, I've the feeling that I can’t program anymore at all.
+But then when I started programming, it was like that where one day I’m on top of the world, and then the next day, I've the feeling that I can’t program anymore at all.
 The most important thing has been to learn how to debug, taking one step at a time, and questioning all your assumptions.
 Apart from that meditation --- focusing on the breathing --- helps me.
 Also just  walking away, taking a break.
 Sometimes just going to sleep is the best option, the next day the problem is solved much easier.
 Toe me this part of programming has become a challenge that I love.

 *C: What do you think about all the new stuff that has come out recently, like Swift and WatchKit, and then iOS 8.
 What are you excited about?*